Won’t I get hurt if I use my TV-B-Gone® remote control in someplace crowded?

-As their names imply, the North American/Asian model can be used to turn on and off virtually any television in US, Canada, Mexico and most Asian countries, and the European model can be used to turn on and off virtually any model of TV in Europe.
+As their names imply, the North American/Asian model can be used to turn on and off virtually any television in the US, Canada, Mexico, Australia, New Zealand, and most Asian countries.
+The European model can be used to turn on and off virtually any model of TV in Europe.
 It also works well in Australia and New Zealand.

 Will my TV-B-Gone® remote control turn on and off any TV?

 We ensure that TV-B-Gone® remote controls can turn on and off as many TVs as possible.
 There may be some TVs that TV-B-Gone® will not work with, but TV-B-Gone® should be able to turn on and off virtually any remotely controlled TV.